thien-do/thien-do/work.md

 ## Senior Software Engineer @ [Remote](https://remote.com) 🌏

-2022 to now, FinTech & Human Resources
+2022 to now / FinTech, Human Resources

 - Develop
 [compliance features](https://remote.com/platform/use-case/legal-leaders)
 that help companies to hire internationally with confidence.

-- Participate in major company-wide initiatives such as TypeScript evaluation, RFC council, and engineering on-call.
+- Participate in rotational duties such as RFC council and on-call engineers.

+- Collaborate in cross-team projects such as TypeScript evaluation and testing guidelines.

 _Technologies: React, React Query, Next.js_